 Compose content in the rich text editor

-When you're adding content to a rich text element, you might want to add formatting or structure to your content.
-To do so, make use of the inline toolbar.
+When you're adding content to a rich text element, you might want to format your text and add structure to your content.
+Use the options available in the inline toolbar.

 Table of contents